avinashok/dev-cookbook/README.md

 ## Other Tips
 ### Some ways to reduce efforts while developing code

-To reduce size of PDFs in PDF X-Change Editor:
+To reduce the size of PDFs in PDF X-Change Editor:

-Organize -> Resize -> Percentage -> [Reduce to a size which fit requirement].
+Organize -> Resize -> Percentage -> [Reduce to a size which fit the requirement].
 (Keep 'Context Scale Options' all check)

 To beautify JSONs:     `Ctrl + Alt + L` (`Option + cmd + L` on Mac)

-To select a url fully: `Ctrl + W`
+To select a URL fully: `Ctrl + W`

 Extend Selection: